 Self-improvement at its most primal level: fire-starting, outdoor shelters, foraging and animal tracking.
 Skills all men want and would secretly prefer to Instagram photo editing and fixing the WiFi router.
 Group survival courses also teach invaluable team and communication skills to take into the workplace (leave the skinned rabbit at home though, yeah?).

 Next time you have a flat tyre or something starts steaming under the hood, you’ll be able to sort it out yourself.
-It’s not just handy and cheaper than going to the garage, but fixing your own car is absolutely essential for achieving Peak Bloke.
+It’s not just handy and cheaper than going to the garage, but fixing your own car is absolutely essential for achieving Peak Bloke and starting one of many manly hobbies.

 Go Rum Tasting

 Tasting whisky is old hat.
-Rum is on the verge of a flavoursome comeback, so now’s the time to learn how to be a connoisseur and develop a palate for the trendiest, tastiest spirit around.
+Rum is on the verge of a flavoursome comeback, so now’s the time to take on one of the best hobbies for men and to learn how to be a connoisseur and develop a palate for the trendiest, tastiest spirit around.

 Take A Stealth Fitness Class

-This bodyweight HIIT class at Gymbox is more than just about physical fitness (though it’ll whip you in to shape double-quick), it’s about testing and improving mental strength though team exercises and individual competition.
-You’ll get a body and brain sweat on.
+This bodyweight HIIT class at Gymbox is more than just about sports and physical fitness (though it’ll whip you in to shape double-quick), it’s about testing and improving mental strength though team exercises and individual competition.
+You’ll get a body and brain sweat on, while trying a new hobby.

-We all wish we’d read more books and learnt another language.
+We all wish we’d read more books and learnt a new language.
 So kill two highly cultured birds with one stone.
 Research has found that learning a second language improves brain function by boosting multitasking, problem solving, decision making and even your grasp of English.

 Take Up DIY

 C’mon, there are a dozen little odd jobs that need doing around the house but you haven’t got the DIY knowhow to sort them out.
-Getting some basic DIY under your (tool) belt will save you money, teach you something new and help you rest easier in the knowledge that you’ve got actual man-skills.
+Getting some basic DIY under your (tool) belt is a great way to save money, learn something new and help you rest easier in the knowledge that you’ve got actual manly skills.

 Pick A World Cuisine Each Week And Master It